Zum Hauptteil springen

 Using Electron Forge

-Electron Forge is the recommended way to sign your Squirrel.Windows and WiX MSI installers.
+Electron Forge is the recommended way to sign your app as well as your Squirrel.Windows and WiX MSI installers.
 Detailed instructions on how to configure your application can be found in the Electron Forge Code Signing Tutorial.

 Using electron-winstaller (Squirrel.Windows)

 electron-winstaller is a package that can generate Squirrel.Windows installers for your Electron app.
 This is the tool used under the hood by Electron Forge's Squirrel.Windows Maker.
-If you're not using Electron Forge and want to use electron-winstaller directly, use the certificateFile and certificatePassword configuration options when creating your installer.
+Just like @electron/packager, it uses @electron/windows-sign under the hood and supports the same windowsSign options.

 const electronInstaller = require('electron-winstaller')